 However, these two categories exclude some of the benefits of the rail network.
 For instance, the rail network serves as a crucial connection for some active modes (walking and cycling).
 Additionally, train stations are a destination and provide access to adjacent land that may be close to facilities, businesses, or homes.

-The below map shows how the rail network has been classified under ONF.
+The map over the page, shows how the rail network has been classified under ONF.

 FREIGHT